Code-Institute-Submissions/Milestone-Project-LHH/README.md

 This is a website where you can find information about two holiday homes that are rented out by the Lichtenberg family and are located in the vicinity of Winterswijk in the Netherlands.
 Winterswijk is a beautiful area full of nature and where many activities can be undertaken.

-On this website it is possible to view information and photos of the area and the holiday homes and to get in contact to make a reservation.
+On this website it is possible to view information and pictures of the holiday homes and to get in contact to make a reservation.

 The purpose of this website is to bring the holiday homes to the public's attention and thus rent out the property more often and thereby earn more.